ali-johnston/ebird_sdms_DD_paper/README.md

 Filter the eBird data from a local version of the eBird Basic Dataset (EBD) select certain species, region, season.

-In order to run this, you will need to download your own local version of the EBD and use `auk_set_ebd_path` to define the folder where this is located.
+In order to run this, you will need to download your own local version of the EBD from the eBird website and use `auk_set_ebd_path` to define the folder where this is located.
 BUT, the full dataset requires hundreds of GB of space and once you have downloaded this it takes 3-4 hours to run `01_ebird-data.R`.
 So proceed with caution!

 `02_identify_bbs.R`
 Identify the BBS routes and stops that are within the eBird dataset